PRA Changes For Portfolio Landlords 2024

 The government have committed to making new homes affordable.
 One is through the New Homes Bonus and another is the First Time Buyer Scheme due to come into effect in 2018.

-What appears to be happening now is that in order to follow through on the commitment to affordable housing, landlords are seeing taxes increased, which will then be used to provide the funding to support mortgage applications for first-time buyers and home movers.
+What appears to be happening now is that landlords are seeing their taxes increased in order to follow through on the commitment to affordable housing.
+This funding will then be used to support mortgage applications for first-time buyers and home movers.

 Can Buy To Let Landlords release equity from their properties with a homeowner loan in 2024?